Governed by Pennsylvania Charter School Law, admission into Philadelphia Performing Arts is based on a Lottery that is conducted each year.

 ● All lottery applicants must reside in Philadelphia, PA.
 If accepted, proof of residency is required.

 - To download the Charter School’s Admissions Policy & Procedures: CLICK HERE

-- Intent to Register Forms (Online or Paper Application) must be submitted by the lottery application deadline on February 1, 2019 in order to be entered into the lottery.
+- 2021-2022 Applications must be submitted by the lottery application deadline on January 25, 2021 in order to be entered into the lottery.

 - Waitlists remain valid for one (1) school year only and are based on the current school year applications.

 - If an applicant on the waitlist is not notified of acceptance, then he/she MUST reapply for next school year.

 - In accordance with the Charter School Law, Philadelphia Performing Arts gives first preference to students residing in Philadelphia, who are subject to the student cap imposed by the School District of Philadelphia on the number of Philadelphia residents who may enroll in the Charter School.